MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 ## Write your first Q# program

-Now you are ready to verify your `qsharp` Python package installation by writing a simple Q# program and running it on a [simulator](/azure/quantum/user-guide/machines/).
+Now you are ready to verify your `qsharp` Python package installation by writing a simple Q# program and running it on a quantum [simulator](/azure/quantum/user-guide/machines/).

 1. Create a minimal Q# operation by creating a file called `Operation.qs` and adding the following code to it:

     :::code language="qsharp" source="~/quantum/samples/interoperability/qrng/Qrng.qs" range="3-14":::

-1. In the same folder as `Operation.qs`, create a Python program called `host.py`.
-There you can [import the Q# operation](/azure/quantum/user-guide/host-programs?tabs=tabid-python#q-with-host-programs) `SampleQuantumRandomNumberGenerator()` defined above which allows you to execute it.
-The code below runs the Q# operation on the [default simulator](/azure/quantum/user-guide/machines/full-state-simulator) with a `.simulate()` call:
+1. In the same folder as `Operation.qs`, create the following Python program called `host.py`.
+This program [imports the Q# operation](/azure/quantum/user-guide/host-programs?tabs=tabid-python#q-with-host-programs) `SampleQuantumRandomNumberGenerator()` defined in step 1 and runs it on the [default simulator](/azure/quantum/user-guide/machines/full-state-simulator) with a `.simulate()` call:

     ```python
     import qsharp